evarvak/education_and_healthcare/README.md

 ## Feature selection 1.0

-Our dataset is a high-dimensional dataset with 29433 rows and 448 columns (448 features).
+Our dataset is a high-dimensional dataset with 29433 rows and 448 columns (447 features, 1 target).
 Feature selection is a [crucial](https://hex.tech/use-cases/feature-selection/#:~:text=Feature%20selection%20simplifies%20models%20by,to%20stakeholders%20or%20regulatory%20bodies.) step for our model as it reduces overfitting, improves accuracy, reduces computational costs, and aids interpretability.
 We use **three** different methods for feature selection:
 - **Handpick**: we parse through the 447 features in the NSCH dataset, picking any related to health and healthcare access,
 - **Correlation analysis with the target variable** (supervised filter method): we compute the linear correlation between each feature and the number of days missed, keeping features with high correlation,
 - **Histogram analysis** (supervised filter method): for each feature, we measured the change in histogram shape among children with low and with high absenteeism, keeping features with sufficiently different histograms.